Making movies and rendering photorealistic images

 extension offers several types of animations.
 You can make a movie of rotation of rocking a static structure, or animate a trajectory with an optional viewpoint rocking.
 The default compression algorithm is also a very basic quality mpeg-2 encoder optimized for speed on a single computer.

 FFmpeg is a powerful tool that can be used to encode videos with high quality codecs.
 If you haven’t already installed FFmpeg, you can download and install it from here.
-FFmpeg is already installed on clusters, so you only need to load it.
+FFmpeg is already installed on clusters in StdEnv/2023.
+StdEnv/2020 has it as a module.

 Standard options in movie maker are fairly limited.
 It will simply rotate a molecule or loop over all trajectory frames with a chosen step.
 If you want to make something more interesting such as zooming at the molecule and moving camera around it then you have to write a script.